Just Say Yes (Ted): Production

-Development

-"Just Say Yes" was written and directed by series creator Seth MacFarlane.
-Following the success of the Ted film franchise, Universal approached MacFarlane about the idea for a series based on the movies.
+"Just Say Yes" was written and directed by series creator and lead Seth MacFarlane.
+Following the success of the Ted film franchise, Universal Pictures approached MacFarlane about the idea for a series based on the movies.
 He agreed on the condition that the CGI would not be "nickel-and-dimed" and conceived the idea of a prequel to the films, mainly due to the busy schedule of Mark Wahlberg and greater storytelling potential.
 Peacock ordered the series in June 2021.

-Casting

-Scott Grimes was told to impersonate the mannerisms of Carol O'Connor in his audition.
+Scott Grimes was told to impersonate the mannerisms of Carroll O'Connor in his audition.

-Actors Giorgia Whigham and Max Burkholder auditioned for the series by sending tapes.
+Actors Giorgia Whigham and Max Burkholder would audition for the roles of Blaire and John respectively by sending audition tapes.
 Both actors were given the roles after their first audition.
 Burkholder called MacFarlane "very good at making sure you know that you got it", noting the "reassuring" environment during his audition.
 Alanna Ubach also sent in tapes for her audition, but was asked to do "chemistry reads" with Scott Grimes, after which they were not told if they got the part.

-Grimes says he was told to think of All in the Family while auditioning, and to try his best at impersonating Carroll O'Connor.
+Grimes says he was told to think of the CBS television series All in the Family (1971–1979) while auditioning, and to try his best at impersonating Carroll O'Connor.
 Ubach was asked to audition another time with Grimes, and they were both given their respective parts soon after.

-Technology of Ted

-Prior to the first table read, the cast were given a replica of Ted, and were told to practice scenes with it to "get used to [interacting] with the toy".
-MacFarlane was able to act live with the cast as Ted due to the series' use of Viewscreen, a technology that allows the production crew to visualize what Ted would look like in real time.
+Prior to the first table read, the cast were given a replica of Ted and were told to practice scenes with it to "get used to [interacting] with the toy".

+The name for Shiela came from staff writer Paul Corrigan during his initial meeting with MacFarlane, who reminisced about a girlfriend he had when he was younger named Sheila.
+Corrigan joked that "New England is one of the few places you can meet a young Sheila", which MacFarlane found humorous, so the name was subsequently added into the episode.
+MacFarlane was able to act live with the cast as Ted due to the series' use of ViewScreen, a technology that allows the production crew to visualize what Ted would look like in each scene in real time.